 The recent opening of the country's first 350kW fast charging station on Sunderland shows the city as a leader in the fight against road emissions.

-Sunderland City Council's Director of People, Communications and Partnerships, Sarah Reed added: "The Council has now made its own Climate Emergency Declaration aspiring to be carbon free by 2030, which adds to our existing long-standing carbon reduction activities aiming to make our city a greener and cleaner environment where our communities can prosper."
+Sunderland City Council's Director of People, Communications and Partnerships, Sarah Reed added: "The Council has now made its own Climate Emergency Declaration aspiring to be carbon neutral by 2030, which adds to our existing long-standing carbon reduction activities aiming to make our city a greener and cleaner environment where our communities can prosper."

 The council is now developing a refreshed carbon reduction strategy to achieve its new environmental ambition.